 The financial services industry is subject to regulation at all levels of government.
 Changes in federal, state and local laws can have a major impact on our businesses.
-As such, Comerica Incorporated (Comerica) is committed to diligently monitoring and participating in the political process.
+As such, Comerica Incorporated (Comerica) is committed to diligently monitoring and participating in the legislative and political process.

 One way Comerica participates in the political process is through contributions from its political action committee (PAC).
 The PAC annually solicits contributions from eligible employees and makes bipartisan contributions — all in compliance with local, state and federal election laws — to political candidates and committees who understand and support Comerica's pro-banking, pro-business philosophy.
 All political contributions and guidelines are developed and approved by a separate PAC Board comprised of senior executives from across the company's major business segments.